romonzaman/vuejs-invetory-management-app/README.md

+### Assignment 1 (Module 13)

+##### Assignment: Suppose you have a website where you are now going to modify the user-details page.

+##### Objective:
+> Build a user details page using Vue.js 3.
+Where a user can edit his/her name, profile image, birthdate, email, description etc.

+> Requirements:

+>Computed Properties:

+>Create a computed property that calculates the user's birth year based on their age.
+Display this birth year on the profile page.
+Create another computed property that checks if the user is of legal age (18) for election.
+Display a message indicating whether the user can legally have the right to vote.

+>Watchers:

+>Implement a watcher that monitors changes to the user's age.
+When the age changes, automatically update the birth year and a message beside profile picture: message would be like “eligible for voting”/ “not eligible for voting”

 # Vue.js 3 Inventory Management App with Vite and Tailwind CSS

 Welcome to the Vue.js 3 Inventory Management App repository!
 This application is designed to help you efficiently manage inventory using Vue.js 3 with Vite as the build tool and development environment, along with Tailwind CSS for styling.